South America, the unique wine tour to Argentina & Chile!

 The road to Valparaíso (that the Chileans pronounce Valpara-E-so) passes through the wine region of Casablanca that has recently become famous for its excellent white wines.
 Some experts say that the peculiar micro-climate here, close to the coast, is perfect for growing grapes.

-There are not only vineyards but also e.g. lemon grooves and flower nurseries.
+There are not only vineyards but also e.g. lemon grooves, avocados (palta in Chile) and flower nurseries.

 Valparaiso is the most important port city in Chile.
 It has a special character, built on 42 hills.
 They have unique trams that take you across the city and colourful houses line the incredibly steep streets.